Bitcoin Scripting

 You are going to create a multi-signature transaction, which must use the OP_CHECKMULTISIG opcode (or the OP_CHECKMULTISIGVERIFY opcode).

 To set this up, you will need to create three more key pairs using python3 bitcoinctl.py keygen.
 Save these in the variables for Alice, Bob, and Charlie in part 3 of the scripts.py file.
-These addresses don’t need any tBTC – we just need the key pairs to perform digital signatures.
+These three addresses don’t need any BCY – we just need the key pairs to perform digital signatures.

 The scenario is this: you are taking on the role of a bank.
 Three siblings (Alice, Bob, and Charlie) have deposited money into an account, and it can be redeemed if two of the three – and also the bank! – agree to it.
 Formally, the transaction must be signed by the bank (i.e., you – via the keys in the my_private_key_str variable) and any two of the three siblings (via their private keys).

 This will actually require two transactions.
 The first redeems one of the split UTXOs and creates a multi-signature pubKey (output) script.
-The second redeems that multi-signature script and pays it to the tBTC return address.
+The second redeems that multi-signature script and pays it to the BCY return address.

 You only have to write the pubKey (output) script of the first transaction, and the sigScript (input) script of the second transaction.
 The other two parts (sigScript of the first and pubKey script of the second) are taken from your code in part 1 (P2PKH) – so if that is not working, then this will not work either.